Megafunk/MassSample/README.md

 ### 4.5 Processors
 Processors combine multiple user-defined [queries](#mass-queries) with functions that compute entities.

 Processors are automatically registered with Mass and added to the `EMassProcessingPhase::PrePhsysics` processing phase by default.
 The `MassProcessingPhaseManager` owns separate `FMassProcessingPhase` instances for every `ETickingGroup`, mapped to `EMassProcessingPhase`.
 Users can configure to which `FMassProcessingPhase` their processor belongs by modifying the `ProcessingPhase` variable included in `UMassProcessor`.
+By default they tick every frame in their given ticking group.

 In their constructor they can define rules for their execution order and which type of game clients they execute on:
 ```c++